-On each node p, two detectors are plugged onto \mathcal{BL} : The heartbeat failure detector (\mathcal{HBFD}) and the vector-based disconnection detector (\mathcal{VBDD}). \mathcal{HBFD} outputs a vector HB of heartbeat counters, one entry per process, and a set of mutually reachable processes mreachable. \mathcal{VBDD} outputs a vector dv of disconnection counters, one entry per process.
+On each node p, two detectors are plugged onto \mathcal{BL} : The heartbeat failure detector (\mathcal{HBFD}) and the vector-based disconnection detector (\mathcal{VBDD}) . \mathcal{HBFD} outputs a per process vector of heartbeat counters HB and a set of mutually reachable processes mreachable. p and q are mutually reachable if there exists a fair path between p and q, and a fair path between q and p.
+Then, the p's partition, denoted partition(p), is the set of correct processes mutually reachable by process p. \mathcal{VBDD} outputs a per process disconnection counter dv.
 Disconnections and (re-)connections are numbered: Disconnection events are odd-numbered and reconnection events are even-numbered.
+Since processes are initially connected, the sequence number being 0, the first disconnection and reconnection are numbered 1 and 2, respectively, and so on.

-At the upper level of node p, the eventually perfect partition detector \mathcal{EPPD} uses information provided by both \mathcal{HBFD} and \mathcal{VBDD} to compute the set out, that is the set of processes not in p's partition.
-Based on \mathcal{HBFD} , we provide a quiescent stubborn broadcast primitive \mathcal{QSB} used by \mathcal{VBDD} to broadcast disconnection and reconnection information.
+At the upper level, the eventually perfect partition detector \mathcal{EPPD} uses information provided by both \mathcal{HBFD} and \mathcal{VBDD} to compute the set out that is the set of processes not in the same partition.
+Based on \mathcal{HBFD} , we provide a quiescent stubborn broadcast primitive \mathcal{QSB} used by \mathcal{VBDD} to diffuse disconnection and reconnection information.